-The Port Authority has aggregate conduit revenue bond obligations of approximately \$105,025,000 and \$98,695,000 at December 31, 2006 and 2005, respectively.
+The Port Authority has outstanding aggregate conduit revenue bond obligations of approximately \$108,040,000 and \$105,025,000 at December 31, 2007 and 2006, respectively.
 Conduit revenue bond obligations are not recorded on the Port Authority's financial statements because it owns no assets and has no obligations thereon.